14 January, 2021

 Command Part Description

-nmap The NMAP command inself.
+nmap The NMAP command itself.

--sTV TCP connect scan with version detection
+-sTV TCP connect scan with version detection.

--p- Port selection: All ports from 1-65535
+-p- Port selection: all ports from 1-65535.

--vvvv Very high level of verbosity
+-vvvv Very high level of verbosity.

 192.168.56.103 The target host being scanned.
 This is the IP address of the Metasploitable2 VM.

-Converting the XML File into an HTML File
+Converting the XML File Into an HTML File

 xsltproc metasploitable2_tcp_scan.xml -o metasploitable2_tcp_scan.html